The Assouad dimension of Kakeya sets in $\mathbb{R}^3$: Convex Wolff Axioms and multi-scale structure

 \subsection{Arrangements of tubes that cluster into rectangular prisms}

-In Section \ref{arrangeRecPrismSection}, we showed that unions of rectangular prisms that are far from being tubes (i.e.~prisms of dimensions $s\times t\times 1$, with $s$ much smaller than $t$) have large discretized Assouad dimension.
-In this section, we will use these results to show that if an arrangement of $\delta$-tubes clusters into prisms that are far from being (fatter) tubes, then the union of these tubes must have large discretized Assouad dimension.
+In Section \ref{arrangeRecPrismSection}, we showed that unions of planks have discretized Assouad dimension close to 3.
+In this section we will use these results to show that if an arrangement of $\delta$-tubes clusters into planks, then the union of these tubes must have discretized Assouad dimension close to 3.
 This is made precise in Lemmas \ref{convexWolffImpliesFewTubesInRectangleLem} and \ref{correctNumberTubesInRectLem} below.
-We begin with a technical lemma.